Summer Learning Program

 Internet4Classrooms offers printables, covering Kindergarten to Sixth Grade Mathematics.
 Look for a rapidly growing variety of thousands of practice worksheets tied to the Common Core State Standards, School Subjects, Activities, and Holidays.

 Check out our Common Core Printables!
 More grades and subjects coming soon!

 Our Common Core State Standards are full of resources for every individual standard.
 Students can take control of their own learning by clicking on the page with the standard number, and choosing their own resource to practice that skill.

 Check out our Common Core Math High School Algebra Standards, Common Core Math Standards, and Common Core ELA Standards.

 SAT and ACT Test Preparation

-May brings Mother's Day, Teacher Appreciation, Asian Pacific American Heritage Month, Memorial Day, and more.
+This May brings us Mothers' Day, Teacher Appreciation Week, Memorial Day, and much more!
 Visit our monthly newsletter to see all the details.
 Below are just a few highlights.